 Dinh, who is now a professor of chemical engineering at Queen’s University, is continuing the work by looking into new strategies for stabilizing the catalyst layer, such as further modifying the chemical structure of the Nafion or adding additional layers to protect it.

 The other team members plan to work on different challenges, such as optimizing the catalyst to produce other commercially valuable products beyond ethylene.

-The ability to produce fuels, building materials, and other products in a carbon-neutral way is an important step towards reducing our dependence on fossil fuels.
+The ability to produce fuels, building materials, and other products in a carbon-neutral way is an important step toward reducing our dependence on fossil fuels.

 “Even if we stop using oil for energy, we are still going to need all of these molecules,” says García de Arquer.
 “If we can produce them using waste CO2 and renewable energy, we can have a major impact in terms of decarbonizing our economy.”

-Read Catalyst Produces Useful Hydrocarbons While Removing CO2 for more on this research.
+Read Catalyst Produces Useful Chemicals While Removing CO2 for more on this research.

 Reference: “CO2 electrolysis to multicarbon products at activities greater than 1 A cm−2” by F. Pelayo García de Arquer, Cao-Thang Dinh, Adnan Ozden, Joshua Wicks, Christopher McCallum, Ahmad R. Kirmani, Dae-Hyun Nam, Christine Gabardo, Ali Seifitokaldani, Xue Wang, Yuguang C. Li, Fengwang Li, Jonathan Edwards, Lee J. Richter, Steven J. Thorpe, David Sinton and Edward H. Sargent, 7 February 2020, Science.